MartinSpiessl/zilu/README.md

 #### Notes
 + The '05' is a file located in 'cfg' folder without extension.

-#### Add a new test
-- Follow the format such as 'cfg/template.cfg', put your test case in 'cfg' folder.
-- And then try to run the system and see what happens.

 ## Enjoy your tour with our Invariant Inference Framework: ZILU